Skip to main content

 Having more brother(s) and sister(s)

-Siblings with no other brother or sister(s) to share their perspective with often describe themselves as feeling like an only child, except without the attention an only child receives.
+Siblings with no other brothers or sisters to share their perspective with often describe themselves as feeling like an only child, except without the attention an only child receives.

 Both of these experiences look different, but can feel lonely in a similar way.